 The Details window has enhanced export options for the add-on XVL Studio 3D CAD Corel Edition, which are not available in XVL Studio Corel Edition that is included in CorelDRAW Technical Suite.

 On the Style 1 tab you can set the thick and thin line properties.
 The Silhouette Line and Independent Edge are both 0.6 mm to make their thickness easier to see, and the Concave and Convex edges are 0.2 mm.
 The 2 Extraction Limit fields set the level of line detail, and the effect of these values depends on the geometry.
 In this example we set both to 175.

 On the Style 2 tab, you can set the options for the filled caliper.
 In this example we enable the Outline and Outline each part options, as well as the Color parts (SVG only) option.
 Both Target fields are set to Use shell display settings.

 Once the settings are complete, click the Send button at the bottom of the window.
 This adds a new snapshot that represents the import view, which you could return to in XLV Studio if you need to change the import contents or settings.

 After a few seconds of processing, Corel DESIGNER will display import settings.
 In this example, we keep the default settings and click OK to import.

 You can click and drag to place the imported illustration, or press Enter to center it on the page.

 In the Objects docker, we can expand the groups to see how each assembly, sub-assembly, and part was converted to a group of curves.
 The caliper curves are filled, and all curves have thick or thin line widths.

-Download your FREE 15-day trial for Windows or Mac and fuel your creative fire with the new perspective tools, flexible design space, progressive photo editing tools, and much more.
+Download your FREE 15-day trial for Windows or Mac and shorten your path to design success with the new Variable Outline tool, 200+ cloud-based templates, and much more.